 Watch the video of Oak in 128 tuning, from the 2014 MicroFEST NYC:

 Johnny Reinhard, bassoon, Michael Hafftka, fretless guitar, Jeroen Thesseling, fretless bass.

 True is the first album by Johnny Reinhard in higher harmonics tuning, a scale of 128 notes outlined by the 8th octave of the overtone series, but here for bassoon and strings – and a multitude of other musical sources – in an improvisatory style.

 In recent years, Johnny Reinhard has been working almost exclusively with the 128 tuning system.
 This is the number of pitches in each octave found above the fundamental “A” at 440 herz.
 Their origin is the 8th octave of the overtone series.
 Reinhard wrote a paper to explain its “raison d’etre” (read it here) and has developed an international ensemble of 128 virtuosi, including Philipp Gerschlauer (saxophone, Berlin), Jeroen Paul Thesseling (fretless electric bass, Amsterdam), Tolgahan Cogulu (microtonal guitar, Istanbul).
-Two commercially released recordings in 128 are titled True and Imagine in 128 and are available from Albany Music Distribution and CD Baby.
+Two commercially released recordings in 128 are titled True and Imagine in 128 and are available from Albany Music Distribution and Amazon.